-Originally when the Bulimba area was settled, the area was used as farming land and called Toogooolawah in the 1820s.
-Bulimba was officially settled by pastoralist/farmer, David McConnel in 1849-50.
-He built Bulimba his house (now 34 Kenbury Street) a two-storey sandstone home designed as a traditional English residence.
-Shortly after the first school and church were built creating a more permanent farming settlement.
+When the Bulimba area was settled, it was originally used as farming land and named Toogoolawah in the 1820s – a rich part of history that Lourdes Hill College recognises by naming the area of school closest to the river after Toogoolawah.
+Bulimba was officially settled by pastoralist/farmer David McConnel in 1849-50.
+He built his house (now 34 Kenbury Street) – a two-storey sandstone home designed as a traditional English residence.
 By the 1880s, suburbs started to develop into a residential area.

-Additionally, the history of Bulimba continued over the centuries and Bulimba acquired many heritage spots on the main street, Oxford Street including the Bulimba Ferry Wharf, Bulimba Memorial (129 Oxford Street), St John the Baptist Anglican Church (171 Oxford Street), and Bulimba State School (261 Oxford Street).
-There are many cool historical and heritage sites in the Bulimba neighbourhood to make this area an attractive place to visit and live.
-Oxford street today has been transformed into a modern main street with many trendy shops, cafés and restaurants for people to enjoy.
-Take a look at our Bulimba Heritage Trail article.
+Still-existing heritage spots can be found along Oxford Street including the Bulimba Ferry Wharf, Bulimba Memorial (129 Oxford Street), St John the Baptist Anglican Church (171 Oxford Street), and Bulimba State School (261 Oxford Street).
+Take a look at our Bulimba Heritage Trail article for more.

 While Bulimba is undoubtedly a modernised suburb that continues to expand and improve in relation to its amenities, buildings and more, the suburb takes pride in its rich culture that continues to influence the modern-day Bulimba.